Notice

 • What does the curriculum look like?

-• The Core – Interactive, personalized learning to master essential principles and build self-discipline.
+• The Core: Interactive, personalized learning to master essential principles and build self-discipline.

-• Wonder Sessions – Collaborative experiences that ignite curiosity and reveal how things work.
+• Wonder Sessions: Collaborative experiences that ignite curiosity and reveal how things work.

-• In-Depth Explorations (IDEs) – Student-led projects that encourage creativity and deep understanding.
+• In-Depth Explorations (IDEs): Student-led projects that encourage creativity and deep understanding.

-• Seminar – Socratic discussions that enhance critical thinking, confidence and compassion.
+• Seminar: Socratic discussions that enhance critical thinking, confidence and compassion.

 • What does “self-paced” mean?

-Self-paced learning lets students progress at their own speed rather than following a rigid schedule.
-This approach allows students to:
+Self-paced learning allows students to progress at their own speed based on mastery, rather than a fixed schedule.

-• Advance after mastering a concept rather than waiting on a set timeline.
+• Move forward after mastering a concept

 • What type of grading system is used?